FastLloyd: Federated, Accurate, Secure, and Tunable $k$-Means Clustering with Differential Privacy: Introduction

 To counteract the privacy risks, a number of works focus on solving the federated \km problem using secure multi-party computation~\cite{Vaidya2003, Jha2005, Jagannathan2005, Jagannathan2010, Gheid2016, Bunn2007, Jschke2018, Mohassel2020, Patel2012, Yuan2019, Rao2015, Liu2015, Silva2017, Jiang2020}.
 Secure computation enables analysts to solve the \km problem while keeping the sensitive data encrypted.
 However, all of these works still output the exact result of the clustering.
 This gives a false sense of privacy; although the input and intermediate computations all remain private, no effort is made to protect the privacy of the output.
 It is well known in the literature that publishing exact statistics can leak significant information about the input data and allow attacks such as dataset reconstruction~\cite{Dwork2017}.
 This level of privacy does not justify the significant runtime overhead incurred by solely using secure computation.

 A separate line of research considers using differential privacy (DP) to protect the data.
 Differential privacy guarantees that the output (the cluster centroids) will be approximately the same regardless of any individual user's participation.
 Differential privacy can be applied in the central, local, or shuffle models.
 In the central model, a trusted aggregator receives the input as plaintext (unprotected) and randomizes the cluster centroids to ensure the output satisfies DP.
 Several works~\cite{Blum2005, Dwork2011, Su2016, Mohan2012, Zhangj2013, Balcan2017, Lu2020, Park2017, NI2021} have considered the central setting.
 In the local model, instead of using a trusted aggregator, each party perturbs their data locally before sending it to the aggregator.
 While this removes the need for a trusted aggregator (similar to secure computation), the utility at high privacy levels is low.
 Specifically, the utility is asymptotically worse than the central model by a factor of $\sqrt{n}$, where $n$ is the number of data points~\cite{chanOptimalLowerBound2012}.
 Several works~\cite{Nissim2018, Stemmer2021, Chang2021} have considered the local model.
 The shuffle model is a hybrid between the local and central models, with two mutually distrustful parties: a shuffler and an aggregator.
-Despite improving over the local model, the shuffle model still incurs a $\sqrt[6]{n}$ degradation in utility~\cite{ballePrivacyBlanketShuffle2019}.
+Despite improving over the local model, the shuffle model often has a worse utility than the central model and requires additional parties or computational overhead to implement an oblivious shuffle.

 To summarize, no prior work offers a solution that protects both the input and output privacy of the federated \km problem and provides a good utility vs.~privacy trade-off.
 A straw man solution to our problem would be to combine the current state-of-the-art solutions in federated \km using secure computation and \km in the central DP model.
 However, this solution would be unacceptable as the runtime of current federated \km approaches using secure computation is prohibitively large.
 The state-of-the-art approach of Mohassel et al.~\cite{Mohassel2020} incurs runtime overheads on the order of tens of minutes.
 Naively adding differentially private noise to this computation will further increase this runtime.